Welcome

 - PARTIAL MEDICARE REBATE COMING SOON -

-EndoPredict® for breast cancer is an in vitro multi-gene prognostic test that provides highly important and clear information for different stages of treatment planning for patients with estrogen receptor positive, HER2-negative, primary breast cancer.
+EndoPredict is an in vitro prognostic test that provides highly important and clear information for different stages of treatment planning for patients with estrogen receptor-positive, HER2-negative primary breast cancer.

 It helps to define the risk of breast cancer recurrence, the benefits of chemotherapy and who can benefit from extended endocrine therapy.